BlankParenthesis/PxlsNetworking/extensions/factions.md

 ## /factions
 ### GET
-Information on all factions.
+A list of all factions.
+#### Response
-Returns an array of Faction objects.
+An array of Faction References.
 #### Errors
 | Response Code | Cause                                                      |
 |---------------|------------------------------------------------------------|